foss-guru/foss-guru/README.md

 ### Doing nerd stuff so you don't have to.
 #### ... since 2018. 🧐
 ---
 Need any help?
-My top languages are:
+My top languages are 📚
 ![Bash](https://img.shields.io/badge/Bash-4EAA25?logo=gnubash&logoColor=white&style=for-the-badge)
 ![PowerShell](https://img.shields.io/badge/PowerShell-5391FE?logo=powershell&logoColor=white&style=for-the-badge)
 <img src="https://www.autohotkey.com/static/ahk_logo.svg" height="28" alt="AutoHotkey" />

-Focus Areas:
+Core Disciplines 💪
+  - SysAdmin
   - Automation
-  - SysAdmin

 I can navigate Javascript and web APIs some but still learning a lot.
 Fairly comfortable with Python and Java as well.
 Trained in C++ (haven't used in a while)